ashley9368/restaurant-booking-system/README.md

 ## Colour Scheme

-The project uses soft blue for buttons, headers, and the footer, with white text for readability.
+The project uses White for buttons, headers, and the footer, with black text for readability.
 This combination creates a simple and modern look while keeping the design clean and easy to navigate.

 ## Typography